openequella/openEQUELLA-autotests/README.md

 ## Support server

-Some of the tests require supplementary services which are contained in a Scala/Purescript project.
+Some of the tests require supplementary services which are contained in a Scala/Purescript [project](IntegTester/).
-The services are started up as part of the tests, however you will need to have `yarn` installed before the Javascript client side of these services can be built.
+The services are started up as part of the tests, however you will need to have `yarn` installed globally before the Javascript client side of these services can be built.
+The support server contains two services, one for simulating an LMS integration and the other a simple service for echoing HTTP requests.

 ## Setting up for tests